maxrt101/ff/README.md

 To make a debug build, use `-p debug` option, you can also provide a (comma separated) list of debug fatures with `--feature FEATURES`.
 Supported debug features are `MEM`, `REF`, `EVAL`, `TOKEN`, `PARSER`, `NOCATCH`.

-Build system keeps track of changed source files, and on subsequent builds will only recompile changed files.
+Build system keeps track of changed source files, and on subsequent builds will only recompile files that have changed.
 To force recompilation of everything, use `-f` flag.

 ## Language